mikemckiernan/NeMo-Guardrails/docs/user-guides/configuration-guide.md

 You must set the top-level `streaming: True` field in your `config.yml` file.

-For each output rail, add the `streaming` field and configuration parameters.
+For the output rails, add the `streaming` field and configuration parameters.

 ```yaml
 rails: